hyperledger/firefly/docs/overview/gateway_features.md

 ## Maintain a private address book

-You need to manage your signing keys, and known the signing keys of others you are transacting with.
+You need to manage your signing keys, and know the signing keys of others you are transacting with.
 A blockchain address like `0x0742e81393ee79C768e84cF57F1bF314F0f31ECe` is not very helpful for this.